Do you ever overthink a decision?

 - I don’t think free groups are the way of the future unless something changes – I honestly believe that people engage when they put money on the table, and while free content is important, I’m not sure Facebook is the right vehicle for it in terms of building your business in the short term (I will not speak for the long term here, Facebook is constantly changing).

 - Now that being said, there will always be exceptions to the rule.
 Some people will continue to succeed in their free Facebook groups and crush them as a marketing options.
 But for the rest of us, the bar to success has gotten much much higher in the last few years.
 So, before you rush off and build yours because someone with no business sense told you that you need it, take a beat and think: “Is this really the best use of my time?
 Is this the right platform for me based on my style?”

 But also don’t feel bad about saying “no” and doing something else.

-My Facebook Group was teeny-tiny compared to this greater Coach Pony community, and I make tons of money so I’m doing fine. 🙂
+My Facebook Group was only a few thousand compared to the tens of thousands in the Coach Pony community, and I make plenty of money so I’m doing fine.

 You can too!

 Still need help with that platform thing I mentioned?
 Of course you do!